nprogers/newstack/README.md

 ## Sponsoring

 If you like my project or it was useful for you, consider supporting its development.
-Just:
+Just fdsafsafd:

 <a href="https://www.buymeacoffee.com/luizdepra" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" height="41" width="174"></a>